indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Indianapolis, IN 46204

-Requestors seeking an inmate in a county jail may the online search tool available on the county sheriff’s website.
+Requestors seeking an inmate in a county jail may use the online search tool available on the county sheriff’s website.
 An example is the Rider County Sheriff’s Office’s inmate search function.

 How To Find A Federal Inmate In Indiana?